DC Fan Motor Systems

 3. Motor Speed Control Methods

-DC fan motors typically use two main control systems
+DC fan motors typically use two main control systems:

 Control SystemDefinitionMethod of ControlEffect on Motor